Jesse-Snow/Profile-card-component/README.md

 ### What I learned

-Use position absolute and position relative top put the person image in the center.
+Use position absolute and position relative to put the person image in the center.
+Use background property to put images and move them.

 ### Continued development